homelab-alpha/docs/content/docs/shell-script/script-information/new_docker_container.info.md

 # Enable native asynchronous I/O for improved performance in InnoDB.
 innodb-use-native-aio = 0

-# Set the size of the InnoDB buffer pool.
-This should be 70-80% of the available memory.
+# Minimum InnoDB buffer pool size when auto-shrinking under memory pressure.
-# Larger values allow more data to be cached in memory, improving performance.
+# Shrinks pool halfway between current size and this value.
+0 = no minimum.
-innodb-buffer-pool-size = 1G
+innodb-buffer-pool-size-auto-min = 0

 # Configure the size of the InnoDB redo log files.
 Larger log files can improve
 # performance for write-heavy workloads but require more recovery time after a crash.